Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 read the updated entry without data races.
 If the cache needs to be resized, the writer creates a new buckets table, rehashes all entries into it, and atomically updates the pointer to the new table.
-The old table is kept alive until deallocation, so readers that are still using it can finish safely without worrying about it being freed while they are reading from it.
+The old table is kept alive until the cache itself is deallocated, so readers that are still using it can finish safely without worrying about it being freed while they are reading from it.
 This design allows the dispatch cache to scale well with many threads while being thread-safe.
 This was implemented in [numpy/numpy#30593](https://github.com/numpy/numpy/pull/30593).